eusebiedev/Backyard-Gleaners/README.md

 #### Independent Capstone Project @ Epicodus.
 A Gleaners App built around a custom API and MVC Client Front End, with Google Maps integration

+## Technologies Used

+* C#
+* .NET
+* ASP.NET CORE
+* MVC API Client Front End
+* Entity Framework Core
+* EF Core Migrations
+* Swashbuckle
+* Swagger
+* MySQL
+* Rest Sharp
+* Google MyMaps Integration
+* Bootstrap

+## Description

+A website for local backyard gardeners with food surplus to connect with community members to distribute foods: Gleaning is simply harvesting extra crops from gardens, or farms, to provide to anyone in need.
+Users can learn about becoming a gardening host, a Gleaner, and how to volunteer to assist with food surplus distribution within their city.
+Discover the benefits, history and facts about gleaning.
+Additionaly, user will have a full page map view of pinned gardeners location, ability to create a gardeners profile, and search for specific food resources.

+## MCV Client Front End Setup/Installation Requirements

+* Coming Soon...

+## Using This Api

+* Coming Soon...

+## Known Bugs

+No known bugs as of 07/14/14

 ### Research & Planning Log:
 #### Friday 7/7
 * 8:42: researching combining api/client to one repo